andrewbonas/web-services/src/pages/index.md

     title: Features
     subtitle: >-
       We know that creating or expanding an online presence can be time consuming and overwhelming.
-Below we have broken down a few key features we use to help make your life easier.
+Here we have broken down a few key features we use to help make your life easier.
     features:
       - title: Responsive Websites
         image: images/feature1.png